 I’m not always that big on re-creating authentic food, because while I have no more problems talking to people, I am now scared of the crazy Internet authenticity police crashing down on me.
 Which may be the reason why I put a disclaimer in my Italian meatballs post…

 But I love taking Greek flavors to incorporate them into a new and delicious recipe.
-Like my Greek Roasted Potatoes and Green Beans or my One Sheet Pan Greek Style Easy Baked Chicken Dinner.
+Like my One Sheet Pan Greek Style Easy Baked Chicken Dinner.

 Here I’m adding lots of Mediterranean flavor to turkey meatballs – the best!

 - They’re so juicy!
 If you’ve ever made turkey meatballs, you’ll know there can be issues with dryness.
 But you’ll be packing these with things like shredded zucchini, sun-dried tomatoes and feta cheese.
 This keeps them nice and juice and absolutely delicious.

 - They’re easy to make.
 You just throw everything in a bowl, mix, shape meatballs and bake.
 There’s nothing difficult about this recipe, and if you follow my step-by-step guide on how to make meatballs from scratch, they’re absolutely foolproof!

 - You can freeze them.
 I’ve frozen many a batch of meatballs, and they’re always nice to have on hand for quick lunches and dinner!
 Shhhh… They can also work as an impromptu party appetizer if you need a change from your regular BBQ Slow Cooker Meatballs and Cranberry Glazed Turkey Meatballs situation!

 We love serving these with a Greek Chopped Salad and Tzatziki sauce (the recipe is for stuffed avocados, but we just make it without them!).